macro6461/wonder-wheel/README.md

 ## Usage

+For Vanilla JS Wonder Wheel, use files in `wonder-wheel-js` directory.
+Wonder Wheel React Component is on the way!
 You need to have the below HTML heirarchy in order for JavaScript to correctly select portions of the DOM.

 ```